 kodomo mo issho de ī desu ka?

-It means ‘can children accompany me?‘ Technically you’re not asking if the place allows children, not in the direct sense like you would back home.
-Instead you’re asking
+It means ‘can children accompany me?‘ Technically you’re not asking if the place allows children, not in the direct sense as you would back home.
+Instead, you’re asking

 if children can accompany you [inside the place].

 This shortcut is a giant cut of the phrase above.
 It’s a complete misuse of the Japanese language, and I almost didn’t want to include it at all.

 However, I want you to be successful with every dining experience, so here it is: kodomo OK desu ka?
 Make it sound like a question, hold up an OK sign with your hand, and it should work out for you.

 Do you have a diaper changing station?